Gian-Michele/Tutorials/Docker-K8s/cluster-admin.md

 # Option 2 to get token to API Server usage:

 As described in [https://kubernetes.io/docs/concepts/security/service-accounts/](https://kubernetes.io/docs/concepts/security/service-accounts/) the token as to be assigned using a service account directly in the deployment.
-The command to generate a service-accout is:
+The command to generate a service-account is:

 	kubectl apply -f admin-user.yaml

-where admin-user.yaml contains the description of the service accout:
+where admin-user.yaml contains the description of the service account:

 ```yaml
 apiVersion: v1